brgonzlez/panchronos/README.md

 # 2/ Perform test run

-To perform test run, please go to the main directory where you cloned `panchronos` (where the `main.nf` file is located) and execute:
+To perform test run, please go to the main directory where you cloned `panchronos` (the folder containing the `main.nf` file) and execute the following command:

-**IMPORTANT: When `nextflow` is installing an environment, do not cancel it as it will produce a broken installation.**
+**IMPORTANT: When `Nextflow` is installing a `Conda` environment, do not interrupt or cancel the process, as it can result in a corrupted environment that must be deleted and rebuilt.**

 ```
 dir=$(pwd)